control-toolbox/Tutorials.jl/docs/src/tutorial-free-times-final.md

     </details>
     ```

-Now we can compare the results found with the direct method whith the theoritical analysis:
+Now we can compare the results found with the direct method with the theoretical analysis:

 ```@example main-free-final
 tf = variable(sol)
 u = control(sol)